 The lightship was outfitted with a new keel, new plumbing and electrical work, tiled bathrooms, cabinetry, and cranberry carpeting.
 While the galley retains its gleaming stainless steel workspace and stove, the convenience of a modern refrigerator and a microwave was added.
 The engines and mushroom and Danforth anchors were all cleaned and painted to make the vessel seaworthy once more.

-In September of 1999, WLV-613 sailed to New Bedford, under command of Norman Lemoine, to be on hand for the dedication of a memorial to those who lost their lives aboard lightships.
-The centerpiece of the memorial is a bell recovered in 1963 from the Vineyard Sound Lightship, which sank in the 1944 Hurricane.
+In September 1999, WLV-613 sailed to New Bedford, under command of Norman Lemoine, to be on hand for the dedication of a memorial to those who lost their lives aboard lightships.
+The centerpiece of the memorial is a bell recovered in 1963 from Vineyard Sound Lightship, which sank in the 1944 Great Atlantic Hurricane.
 As part of the dedication activities, the public was allowed to tour WLV-613 and a modern Coast Guard cutter.